BDC Hamburger Icon

 Methodology

 We researched and analyzed leading credit card processors to find the best credit card processors for small businesses.
 Our in-depth analyses included viewing demos, accessing free trials, carefully examining user reviews and interacting with each vendor’s customer service team.
 We assessed the usability of each company’s hardware and software offerings and determined how fair the contract terms were to the merchant.
 Furthermore, we scrutinized the rates and fees charged by each processor.
-To identify the best credit card processor for high transaction volumes, we paid particular attention to the pricing model to determine if fixed fees could be spread out over many transactions.
+To identify the best credit card processor for high transaction volumes, we paid particular attention to the pricing model and whether it saved businesses money.

 FAQs